salmon1802/QIN/README.md

 ##### In . /checkpoints and . /submission folders have our run logs and submission files, respectively.

+##### This submission can be reproduced manually by following the actions below, or by directly using the one-click run script run.sh

 ### Data Preparation

 1. Download the datasets at: https://recsys.westlake.edu.cn/MicroLens_1M_MMCTR